 Switzerland and Ghana have concluded a number of bilateral agreements: in 1991 on the promotion and protection of investments, in July 2008 on the avoidance of double taxation with respect to taxes on income and assets and in August 2010 on air traffic routes and intellectual property rights.
 In 2015, a Memorandum of Understanding was concluded in order to formalize the holding of yearly political consultations.

-Ghana is Switzerland's most important trade partner in sub-Saharan Africa.
-In 2017 Switzerland had a volume of trade with Ghana amounting to CHF 1.83 billion, of which gold imports from Ghana into Switzerland accounted for more than 90%.
-In this context Switzerland is working to improve human rights compliance in Ghana's extractive industries sector.
-Furthermore, Ghana is Switzerland's most important supplier of cocoa and its second most important supplier of pineapple.
+Ghana is Switzerland's second most important trading partner in Africa after South Africa.
+In 2019, Switzerland recorded a trade volume of CHF 2.5 billion with Ghana, of which gold imports from Ghana to Switzerland account for more than 95%.
+In this context, Switzerland is working in Ghana to improve compliance with human rights in the extraction of raw materials.
+Ghana is also Switzerland's most important supplier of cocoa.

-Swiss exports to Ghana consist largely of pharmaceutical products, machinery and beauty products.
+Swiss exports to Ghana consist mainly of pharmaceuticals and machinery.

 Cooperation in education, research and innovation